Global element: Examples

+In topos theory

 In an elementary topos the global elements of the subobject classifier form a Heyting algebra when ordered by inclusion of the corresponding subobjects of the terminal object.
 For example, Grph happens to be a topos, whose subobject classifier Ω is a two-vertex directed clique with an additional self-loop (so five edges, three of which are self-loops and hence the global elements of Ω).
 The internal logic of Grph is therefore based on the three-element Heyting algebra as its truth values.